mawrkus/js-unit-testing-guide/README.md

 • [Back to ToC](#user-content-table-of-contents) •

-### Don't comment tests
+### Don't comment out tests

 Never.
 Ever.
 Tests have a reason to be or not.

-Don't comment them because they are too slow, too complex or produce false negatives.
+Don't comment them out because they are too slow, too complex or produce false negatives.
 Instead, make them fast, simple and trustworthy.
 If not, remove them completely.

 • [Back to ToC](#user-content-table-of-contents) •